sksoumik/programming_notes/README.md

 | DFS is more suitable when there are solutions away from source. | BFS is more suitable for searching vertices which are closer to the given source. |
 | when we want to know the all possible results                | when we want to find the shortest path (simple graph). we usually use bfs,it can guarantee the 'shortest'. |

+# Polymorphism vs Overriding vs Overloading

+Polymorphism means more than one form, same object performing different operations according to the requirement.

+Polymorphism can be achieved by using two ways, those are

+1. Method overriding
+2. Method overloading

+*Method overloading* means writing two or more methods **in the same class** by using same method name, but the passing parameters is different.

+*Method overriding* means we use the method names **in the different classes**,that means parent class method is used in the child class.

 # What is gradient

 A **gradient** is a derivative of a function that has more than one input variable.